Budapest Tram #2 is the most scenic tram journey in Europe! If you don’t believe me…

 Related Reading: Travelling Along the Most Beautiful Part of the Danube in Serbia

 The Scenic Tram Journey Through Budapest

-It may very well be true though.
-Tram #2 on the Pest side of Budapest follows the Danube River providing views of Buda and Buda Castle on the other side of the Danube.
-On the Pest side, you are treated to views of the baroque neo-gothic Parliament building up close, along with several UNESCO World Heritage Sites and the Chain Bridge.
+Tram #2 on the Pest side of Budapest follows the Danube River.
+The tram provides views of Buda and Buda Castle on the other side of the Danube.
+On the Pest side, you are treated to views of the baroque neo-gothic Parliament building up close.
+Along with several UNESCO World Heritage Sites and the Chain Bridge.

-One of my favorite sites was the Jewish Memorial, which pays tribute to Jews that died in WWII by featuring shoes along the Danube riverbank.
-It’s a stark contrast to the grandeur of the buildings lining the riverbank and I think it’s this subtly that makes it so powerful.
+Undoubtedly, one of my favorite sites was the Jewish Memorial, which pays tribute to Jews that died in WWII.
+It features shoes along the Danube riverbank.
+Even so, it is a stark contrast to the grandeur of the buildings lining the riverbank and I think it’s this subtly that makes it so powerful.
 (See photo below)